 - The Kyiv Opera and Ballet Theatre

-I will probably also get out of town and visit Babiy Yar, a ravine where 60 000 people were executed during World War II, and of course Chernobyl.
+I would also like to get out of town and visit Babiy Yar, a ravine where 60,000 people were executed during World War II, and of course Chernobyl.

 If I bring my daughters, I will probably also check out the Children’s Railway, an educational remnant of the country’s Soviet past.
 It’s not a model, but a narrow gauge railway for real train travel.
 This is where teenagers learnt the professions of the railway.
 Today, it’s more of an entertaining outing, I expect.
 Children (9 – 15) still work as train drivers and conductors.